datacarpentry/openrefine-socialsci/episodes/01-introduction.md

 ## Features

 * Open source ([source on GitHub](https://github.com/OpenRefine/OpenRefine)).
 * A large growing community, from novice to expert, ready to help.
 See Getting Help section below.
 * Works with large-ish datasets (100,000 rows).
-Can adjust memory allocation to accomodate larger datasets.
+Can adjust memory allocation to accommodate larger datasets.

 ## Before we get started